Integration, Athletics, Clubs, and UK Housing

 Tragically, Page was fatally injured during football practice during a drill.
 Page was paralyzed from the neck down and hospitalized for 38 days.
 On September 29, 1967, Greg Page died at the age of 19 leaving the university and state stunned.

-While living at UK, Greg Page had a roommate, also of African American descent, named Nate Northington.
+While living at UK, Greg Page's was Nate Northington, also a UK football player of African American descent.
 Although UK dorms were not racially segregated by building, the university did keep roommates segregated by room.

-In a letter from Northington's mother, Mrs. Northington explains how the trauma of Page's tragic death combined with an overwhelming sense of lonliness as Northington continued to live alone, forced him to withdraw from UK and the football team the following season in 1967.
+In a letter from Northington's mother, Mrs. Northington explained how the trauma of Page's tragic death combined with an overwhelming sense of loneliness as Northington continued to live alone, forced him to withdraw from UK and the football team the following season in 1967.

 In an interview given to the Lexington Herald Leader in 2013, Northington explained: